HardisonCo/.github/international/saint-lucia/lc-health/hms-edu/index.md

 ## Integration Points

-This document outlines how HMS-EDU is integrated with lc_Health systems in Saint Lucia.
+This document outlines how HMS-EDU is integrated with lc-health systems in Saint Lucia.